keberso/aws-eks-workshop/1-install-kubernetes-tools/README.md

     ```

 ## Congratulations!
-   You now have the tools required for the remaing labs installed and configured in your Cloud9 Development Environment!
+   You now have the tools required for the remaining labs installed and configured in your Cloud9 Development Environment!